 Key Passage: Matthew 28:19-20 “Go, therefore, and make disciples of all nations…And remember, I am with you always.”

-Big Picture Question: What did Jesus teach His friends on the road to Emmaus?
-Jesus taught that the Bible is about Him.
+Big Picture Question: What job did Jesus give His friends?
+Jesus said to tell everyone about Him.

 Christ Connection: Jesus told His friends that everyone they went they were to make more followers of Him.
 Jesus’ friends could do this because Jesus is in charge of everything, and He promised He would be with them.
 When we follow Jesus, He promises to always be with us too.
 Jesus’ mission to His friends is our mission too.
 We are to make more followers of Jesus.

 After Jesus’ death and resurrection, He appeared to His disciples over a 40 day period.
 At one point, He appeared to over 500 disciples.
 Then He appeared to James, His half-brother, and the rest of the apostles.
 (1 Cor.
 15:5-7) During that time, Jesus taught them about the kingdom of God.
 (Acts 1:3) Some disciples wondered if Jesus was going to restore the kingdom of Israel.
 (Acts 1:6)

 Jesus and the Father had a different plan for the disciples.
 Jesus directed the Eleven to go to a mountain, where He appeared to them again.
 When Jesus appeared, they worshiped Him, but some still doubted.
 (Matt.
 28:17) Before we condemn the disciples who doubted, they had not yet received the Holy Spirit.
 (Luke 24:49) Without the Holy Spirit, the message of the cross is foolishness to those who are perishing.
 (1 Cor.
 1:18)